Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Implementation Details

 \subsection{Other Method for Obtaining Meaning Representation}

 Parallel to fine-tuning, there are also some other methods to acquire the meaning representations.
 In terms of learning the representation of backchannels/fillers in LMs, one important method is contrastive learning \cite{gao-etal-2021-simcse}.
 To the best of our knowledge, the only highly relevant work for our study is by \citet{qian24b_interspeech}, who use contrastive learning methods to test how the speech models HuBert \cite{hsu2021hubert} and Whisper \cite{radford23a}, as well as the language model BERT can represent the different functions of feedback signals (namely backchannels).
-Their results show that the learnt embeddings can carry information about different functions backchannel possesses (see Figure~3 in \citealp{qian24b_interspeech} for details).
+Their results show that the learnt embeddings can carry information about different functions a backchannel possesses (see Figure~3 in \citealp{qian24b_interspeech} for details).
 In this paper, we focus on fine-tuning only as our method to acquire the representation of backchannels/fillers.
 We leave contrastive learning aside, since, unlike in \citet{qian24b_interspeech}, the types of backchannels/fillers are much larger and thus induce much higher computational costs.
-The detailed reason for not using contrastive learning (performed in \citealp[]{qian24b_interspeech}, while the setting and study objects are different and simpler) to get the representation of backchannels/fillers is mainly due to its computational cost and uncertainty.
+The detailed reason for not using contrastive learning to get the representation of backchannels/fillers is mainly due to its computational cost and uncertainty (the setting and objects of study are different and simpler in \citealp[]{qian24b_interspeech}).
 As an example, in the Japanese data, although we listed the most frequent backchannels/fillers in our paper, we also have the tail examples (those examples with very few occurrence, less than 50 times in the whole dataset) and together we have more than 80 types of backchannels/fillers.